-Crow Creek habitat is at borders of wetland thicket dominated by Salix exigua (coyote willow), in open woodland, and in wet meadows.
-Diamond Creek habitat is in extensive wet meadows that lie below a relatively steep, north-facing valley slope. along the meandered creek; in addition to a narrow, wooded segment at the mouth.
-The Unnamed Creek habitat is exclusively wet meadow in a headwater setting with almost no valley relief.
+Crow Creek habitat is open woodland and wet meadows bordering a wetland thicket dominated by Salix exigua (coyote willow).
+Diamond Creek habitat is in extensive wet meadow along the meandered creek that lies below a relatively steep, north-facing valley slope, in addition to a narrow, wooded segment at the creek’s mouth.
+The Unnamed Creek habitat is in exclusively wet meadow in a headwater setting with almost no valley relief.

 The riparian areas of the three creeks on WAFB have calcareous, fine loams that include Fluvaquentic Andoaquolls of the Merden series and frigid Cumulid Enoaquolls in the Kovich series (Stevenson 1997), i.e., subirrigated mollisols (Fertig 2000a).
 Crow Creek soils are relatively coarse loamy sands that are nutrient-poor, while Diamond Creek and Unnamed Creek have relatively fine sandy loams that have higher nutrient, mineral and organic content (Heidel 2007).

-Botanists monitoring COBP since 1986 noted certain species becoming more abundant over time.
+Botanists monitoring COBP since 1986 noted certain co-occurring species becoming more abundant over time.
 Large increases in Cirsium arvense (Canada thistle), Euphorbia esula (leafy spurge), and Salix exigua (e.g., Marriott 1988, Marriott and Jones 1988, Fertig 2000b) occurred in the 1990’s through about 2007, particularly on Crow Creek.
 Woody cover and stature increased on Crow Creek in particular, as evidenced by photo point comparisons between 1984-2006 and surface cover changes evident in comparing aerial imagery between 1941-2000 (Heidel 2007).
 Since 2007, botanists noted a dieback in S. exigua on Crow Creek and native species have become increasingly common particularly on Diamond and Unnamed creeks including: Carex praegracilis (clustered field sedge), Muhlenbergia richardsonis (mat muhly), Schizachyrium scoparium (little bluestem), Panicum virgatum (switchgrass), and Spartina pectinata (prairie cordgrass) first noted in 2010 (Heidel and Handley 2011).

 Land use history of the WAFB riparian corridor habitat is discussed in Heidel et al. (2019).
 Most habitat differences and some land uses differ between creek segments.
-COBP annual census results on WAFB were divided by creek at the onset.
-Starting in 1989, COBP annual census results on WAFB were subdivided into 15 creek segments to help detect local differences that might help explain Base-wide trends.
+At the outset of annual census efforts on WAFB, counts of reproductive individuals were aggregated at the creek level.
+Starting in 1989, the creek extents were divided into 15 segments, and counts were instead aggregated at this level to help detect local variation that might help explain Base-wide trends.
 The occupied COBP habitat within any given segment is relatively similar in hydrology and other environmental attributes.
-A map of the 15 creek segments occupied by COBP is presented in Figure 2, including eight segments on Crow Creek (C1-C8), five segments on Diamond Creek (D1-D5), and two segments on Unnamed Creek (U1-U2).
+Eight segments exist on Crow Creek (C1-C8), five segments on Diamond Creek (D1-D5), and two segments on Unnamed Creek (U1-U2) (Figure 2).
 Text describing each creek segment is in Appendix A.

 Climate